McGranahanLab/ALPACA-model/README.md

 <!-- TOC --><a name="required-inputs"></a>
 ### Required inputs

 This section describes inputs required by ALPACA.
 If you are using CONIPHER and Refphase as input to ALPACA, these input will be generated automatically see section [Running ALPACA using CONIPHER and Refphase outputs](#running-alpaca-using-conipher-and-refphase-outputs) below.
+Input for each tumour should be stored in a separate directory, i.e. each of the input tables should only contain data obtained from a single tumour.

 <!-- TOC --><a name="1-fractional-copy-numbers-for-each-sample-and-each-genomic-segment"></a>
 #### 1. Fractional copy-numbers for each sample and each genomic segment